OUR SPONSORS

 When are wildlife areas open?

 April 16 through September 30 each year.
 Many wildlife areas are closed during hunting season, October to April.
-Contact Oregon Department of Fish and Wildlife at 18330 N. W. Sauvie Island Road, 503-621-3488, for information.
+More information is available through ODFW.
 Remember you will need a parking permit to access Wildlife areas.

 Can wedding receptions be held on Sauvie Island?